botble/cms-docs/installation.md

     - Run `php artisan cms:theme:assets:publish`

 - Run web locally:
     - Run `php artisan serve`.
-Open `http://localhost:8000`, you should see home page of Botble CMS.
+Open `http://localhost:8000`, you should see the homepage.
     - Go to `/admin` to access to admin panel.
     - If you're using sample data, the default admin account is `botble` - `159357`.
+    - If you don't use sample data, you need to go to Admin -> Plugins then activate all plugins.

 > {note} If you're a Laravel developer or you want to customize our source code in folder `platform/core` & `platform/packages`,